microsoft/pxt-skillmap-sample/skillmap.md

 ## interface
-* name: Design a Space Explorer
+* name: Learn to use MakeCode Arcade
-* description: Let's explore the depths of space!
-We'll design a vessel for space travel, add some enemies, and populate the universe with planets.
+* description: This will teach you how to complete tutorials in Microsoft MakeCode Arcade.
 * completionUrl: https://microsoft.github.io/pxt-skillmap-sample/certificates/design-a-space-explorer.pdf

 ### interface-activity1